danield770/spotify-search/README.md

    Of course, in a real app, there would be the appropriate UI for the user to choose the theme

-4) I wanted to use a custom hook to fetch the data, but I was having an issue with authentication which I couldn't figure out.

-5) Regarding lazy loading of the images:
+4) Regarding lazy loading of the images:

 I have added the loading='lazy' native property (see [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-loading)) which has pretty good browser support (see [caniuse](https://caniuse.com/loading-lazy-attr))